UPDATED: Zipcar gave me a call; see the followup post.

 “We also wanted to take this opportunity to reach out to you about nonmembers calling in or driving on your account.
 According to the Zipcar Member Contract, only Zipcar members are allowed to drive Zipcars.
 Anyone driving a Zipcar, other than you or another Zipcar member, won’t be covered by the trade insurance quote associated with membership.
 So please don’t let a non-member drive and don’t hand out your Zipcard to anyone.

-We notice that another individual has been calling on your account frequently.
+We notice that another insurance companies has been calling on your account frequently.
 Going forward, please be aware that unless he is added to your account, we will not be able to speak to him regarding your account.
 Should he call in regarding a reservation you have and you are not there to verify that it is OK to speak with him, your account will be suspended.

 Thank you for understanding and cooperating with this important rule.“